 Source: The Ultimate Mobile Email Stats 2018

-With such popularity, it’s more important now than ever before to optimize your emails for mobile, which includes subject lines.
-Many mobile email tools allow approximately 25-30 characters in the subject line, so it’s important to choose your characters wisely when crafting your message.
+With such growing popularity, it’s more important now than ever to optimize your emails for mobile, which of course includes your subject lines.
+Many mobile email tools only display approximately 25-30 characters of email subject lines, so shortening your message is key for engaging those mobile audiences.

 Seek Help From Experts

-Email marketing is a crucial element of the digital marketing mix.
-For many companies, it’s a massive revenue driver and the channel with the highest return on investment.
-To truly get the most out of the emails you’re sending, consider working with a team of professionals that has proven experience in email marketing with a variety of different clients from various industries.
+Email marketing is a crucial element of your digital marketing mix.
+For many companies, email is a massive revenue driver, and the marketing channel with the highest return on investment.
+To truly get the most out of the emails you’re sending, consider working with a team of professionals that has proven experience in email marketing with a wide variety of clients operating in numerous industries.